Exposing Christian Propaganda Against The New Age Movement

 to guide and guard the course of planetary evolution.
 It is generally not accorded the status of being the ultimate source, or

-Creator [who is transcendent], but might be looked upon as a great angelic or archangelic being presiding over the well being of
+Creator [who is transcendent and immanent], but might be looked upon as a great angelic or archangelic being presiding over the well being of

 the world, or as the gestalt, the wholeness of all the lives and patterns that manifest upon, and as, the earth [Gaia].